Southern-Ocean-Biodiversity-Mapping/ARC_Data/README.md

 All raw and derived environmental files are in two folders on Owncloud within the folder "EnvironmentalData".
 https://owncloud.imas-data-service.cloud.edu.au/index.php/s/ORxSWb6xbJRWfNI
-Easiest way is to download the folders to your local machine and edit the file-path at the top of the script if you want to generate any new files.
+Currently, the easiest way is to download the folders to your local machine and edit the file-path at the top of each script if you want to generate any new files.

 Naming convention for the files:
 "Circumpolar_EnvData_" : all files start like this because they are environmental data.
 "500m","5km", etc: resolution of the raster.
 If none, then it's the original resolution from the raw data.
 "shelf": in this case the data in the raster is restricted to the depth area between 0 - 3000m
 "scaled": data are scaled by their mean